WiFi Tips

 • Common words like "password" or "internet"

-• The router's default password (change it from the default)
+• The router's default password (always change it)

-A passphrase works well: three or four random words with numbers, like `lamp-42-purple-desk`.
-Easy to type on a phone, hard to guess.
+A passphrase works really well here: three or four random words with numbers, like `lamp-42-purple-desk`.
+It's easy to type on a phone and hard to guess.

 Router-Specific Notes

 Fritz!Box - The WiFi password is called WLAN key (WLAN-Schlüssel).
-Find it under Home Network > Network > WLAN.
+You'll find it under WLAN (directly in the left menu).

 TP-Link - Go to Wireless > Wireless Security.
 The password field is labeled Wireless Password.

-ASUS - Go to Wireless > General.
+ASUS - Head to Wireless > General.
 The WPA Pre-Shared Key field holds the password.

 Huawei - Go to WLAN > WLAN Basic Settings.
-The password field is labeled WPA PreSharedKey.
+Look for the field labeled WPA PreSharedKey.

 Frequently Asked Questions